wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/4-understand-excel-javascript-api-capabilities.md

 ### Range sample

-The following sample shows how to create sales records.
+The following code sample shows how to create sales records.
 It uses `Range` objects to set the values, formulas, and formats.

 ```js
 // A function to create sales records.